 Which festivals: Stewarding is available at all 15 of our partner festivals!

-How to apply: Once applications open in the new year, you can sign up to steward with just a few clicks.
-Stewardship positions are allocated on a first-come, first-served basis, making it accessible for anyone to sign up as long as there are available spots.
+How to apply: You can sign up to steward with just a few clicks.
+Stewarding positions are allocated on a first-come, first-served basis, making it accessible for anyone to sign up as long as there are available spots.

 Our campaigners are the face of Oxfam, engaging festivalgoers with our current campaign work.
 If you’re passionate about climate justice and good with talking to people, this could be the role for you.